SoftUni-Internal/interactive-content/EN/05-Streams-Files-and-Directories/01-Streams.md

 All of us have watched online videos on YouTube or another website.

-When you hit the play button on a video, a small portion of the file gets loaded into your device's memory before the video can play.
+When you hit the play button on a video, a small portion of the file gets loaded into your device's memory before the video plays.

-There is no need to download the complete video before you start playing it, and this is called **streaming**.
+There is no need to download the complete video before you start playing it.

+This is called **streaming**.

 A stream can be defined as a **sequence of data**.